 Bioinformatics, genomics, and genetics

-Genetic basis of important traits in animals - we are using whole-genome sequencing and bioinformatics to understand the genetic basis of production and health traits in animals.
+Genetic basis of important traits in animals - we are using whole-genome sequencing and bioinformatics to understand the genetic basis of production traits and health traits in animals.

 Genome variation and evolution - we are developing novel tools for visualizing sequence differences among individuals and species, and for predicting the impacts of small- and large-scale sequence variants.
 We are using these tools to perform detailed comparisons of animal genomes and to find functionally important variants.

-Software tools for bacterial genome interpretation - we are creating an expert system to process, analyze, and visualize bacterial genomic sequence data.
+Software tools for bacterial genome interpretation - we are creating an expert system to process, analyze, and visualize bacterial genome sequence data.
 This system uses high-performance computing to quickly deliver high-quality and comprehensively annotated assemblies.

 AN SC 484 - Animal Molecular Biology.
 Students learn about the major approaches and methodologies of applied molecular biotechnology in animal science, including recently developed methods for genome editing.
 Selected research papers are presented and discussed in class and students write a term paper.